switchboard-xyz/solana-sdk/cli/README.md

 ```
 USAGE
   $ sbv2 custom queue [-v] [-s] [--mainnetBeta] [-u <value>] [--programId <value>] [-k <value>] [--force] [-a
-    <value>] [-n <value>] [--minStake <value>] [-r <value>] [-c <value>] [-o <value>] [-o <value>] [--queueSize <value>]
+    <value>] [-n <value>] [--minStake <value>] [-r <value>] [-c <value>] [--oracleTimeout <value>] [-o <value>]
-    [--unpermissionedFeeds] [--unpermissionedVrf] [--enableBufferRelayers] [-f <value>]
+    [--queueSize <value>] [--unpermissionedFeeds] [--unpermissionedVrf] [--enableBufferRelayers] [-f <value>]

 FLAGS
   -a, --authority=<value>   keypair to delegate authority to for creating permissions targeted at the queue
   -c, --crankSize=<value>   [default: 100] size of the crank
   -f, --outputFile=<value>  output queue schema to a json file
   -k, --keypair=<value>     keypair that will pay for onchain transactions. defaults to new account authority if no
                             alternate authority provided
   -n, --name=<value>        [default: Custom Queue] name of the queue for easier identification
   -o, --numOracles=<value>  number of oracles to add to the queue
-  -o, --oracleTimeout=<value>  [default: 180] number of oracles to add to the queue
   -r, --reward=<value>      [default: 0] oracle rewards for successfully responding to an update request
   -s, --silent              suppress cli prompts
   -u, --rpcUrl=<value>      alternate RPC url
   -v, --verbose             log everything
   --enableBufferRelayers    enable oracles to fulfill buffer relayer requests
   --force                   overwrite output file if existing
   --mainnetBeta             WARNING: use mainnet-beta solana cluster
   --minStake=<value>        [default: 0] minimum stake required by an oracle to join the queue
+  --oracleTimeout=<value>   [default: 180] number of oracles to add to the queue
   --programId=<value>       alternative Switchboard program ID to interact with
   --queueSize=<value>       [default: 100] maximum number of oracles the queue can support
   --unpermissionedFeeds     permit unpermissioned feeds
   --unpermissionedVrf       permit unpermissioned VRF accounts

 DESCRIPTION
   create a custom queue